 - Eligible immigration (visa) status if you are a non-citizen

 - Arizona voter’s registration (Voter Registration Request Form)

 - Change in permanent address on all pertinent records

 - Federal and Arizona state income taxes

 - Additional documents, as requested

-You need to be self-supporting (financially independent) and not claimed as a dependent by your parents or anyone else on federal or state income taxes for two tax years.
+The Student must be self-supporting and not claimed as a dependent child by anyone on federal or state income taxes for the most recent tax year.
 Financial independence means that you met your own expenses (tuition, housing, meals, transportation, etc.) from self-generated funds under your control.